Skip to content

 make assets-update-all

 Tip: This is a long process so if you want, you can execute sh scripts/generate-checkpoints-only.sh (created only for this fork repo) to only generate the checkpoints map if its changed.
 But it is recommended to run make assets-update-all atleast once.
-This will be script will be removed once this repo becomes available for merging.
+This script will be removed once this repo becomes available for merging.

 sh scripts/generate-checkpoints-only.sh